LogoLogo

 Request

-The update of a PostgreSQL PaaS is the responsibility of cegedim.cloud and can be requested via a request ticket submitted from ITCare, specifying a time slot for the operation.
+The update of a PostgreSQL PaaS is the responsibility of cegedim.cloud and can be requested via a submitted from ITCare, specifying a time slot for the operation.

 Please specify if the operation is to be carried out outside of business hours in order to plan an RFC.